Skip to content

 Is there anyone who should avoid products containing plant stanols?

-Products such as Benecol are not suitable for children under five who do not have FH or pregnant or breastfeeding women, unless a doctor or other heath professional has advised them.
-This is because cholesterol is important for normal growth.
+Products such as Benecol are not suitable for children under five who do not have FH or pregnant or breastfeeding women, unless a doctor or other health professional has advised them.
+This is because children do not usually have high cholesterol and cholesterol is important for normal growth.

 Can products containing plant stanols be used alongside cholesterol-lowering medication?

 Statins are one of the most common medications prescribed by doctors to treat high cholesterol and they are very good at lowering ‘bad’ cholesterol levels.
-However, it’s important not to rely on them alone though to lower cholesterol.
+However, it’s important to pay attention to other means too.
 For the best cholesterol-lowering results, lifestyle changes such as giving up smoking, exercising more often and making changes to our diet should be made alongside taking medication.
 Enjoying foods with added plant stanols, such as Benecol products can be an effective way to boost the effects of an eating plan to help to lower cholesterol and can be used together with statins.
-Better still, taking products containing stanols alongside statins has been shown to add to their effectiveness – research shows the plant stanols in Benecol can provide an extra 10% reduction in cholesterol to that achieved by taking statins alone – this may be even greater than doubling a statin dose [8, 9, 11, 24, 25].
+Better still, taking products containing plant stanols alongside statins has been shown to add to their effectiveness – research shows the plant stanols in Benecol can provide an extra 10% reduction in cholesterol to that achieved by taking statins alone – this may be even greater than doubling a statin dose [8, 9, 11, 24, 25].

 However, plant stanols are unlikely to have much effect if you are taking another type of cholesterol lowering medicine, Ezetrol (Eztemibe).
 This is because they both work in a similar way [4].